 A typical ID is Credit Card Size, 3.375" x 2.125" (86mm x 54mm).

-For reference remember that a typical credit card is between 26 and 30 mil thick.
+For reference remember that a typical credit card is between 24 and 30 mil thick.
+Here at Brainstorm we prefer to go with a 24 mil card made of 10 Mil Teslin and a 7 mil laminate.

 To determine the thickness of an ID you have made simply add the thickness of each part.
 Be sure to remember that a butterfly pouch has two sides (front and back).
 For example if you were to make your ID using: